![[GoMLX Mascot]](gomlx_gopher2.jpg)

 Note

-• %% is a shortcut for func main(): everything after it is put inside a main function by GoNB, the Go Notebook kernel.
+%%is a shortcut forfunc main(): everything after it is put inside amainfunction by GoNB, the Go Notebook kernel.- We define the

-• backends.New() creates a backends.Backend object, which connects to an accelerator if present.
+mustfunction: a convenient way to handle errors for notebooks, by immediately logging the error and exiting.compute.New()creates acompute.Backendobject, which connects to an accelerator if present.compute.MustNewis the version that panics on error.
 Usually one creates one at the beginning of the program and passes it around.
-Here GoNB will keep the global variable manager available to all cells, so we don't need to define it again.
+Here GoNB (the Go Notebook kernel) will keep the global variablebackendavailable to all cells, so we don't need to define it again.- The

-• The results of graph execution are always tensors (see section below).
-They can be converted to Go types using .Value() method.
+Exec.Call(1, 1)method always returns a slice of results, that's why we use[0]to access the first result.- The results of graph execution are always tensors (see section below).
+They can be printed as is, or be converted to Go types using

 To exemplify, let's expand our code a bit: